 List of 3 logistics real estate investors in Europe

 Many European real estate investors are actively investing in logistics properties.
 Especially through the rise of e-commerce, there is a constant need for logistics real estate, such as warehouses or distribution centers.
 In the following, we are highlighting three interesting European logistics real estate investors.

 2. Catena AB (Helsingborg, Sweden)

-Catena is a Helsingborg-based project developer and real estate manager specializing in logistics properties.
-The company covers the metropolitan regions of Scandinavia with its 125 strategically well-located sites.
+Catena is a Helsingborg-based project developer and property manager specializing in logistics properties.
+The company covers the metropolitan regions of Scandinavia with its 125 strategically located sites.
 In addition, it develops new logistics centers on so-called greenfields in many Swedish locations.

 Update 2023: In December 2022, Catena announced the acquisition of two logistics properties from ICA Fastigheter for SEK500M.
 The two modern cold storage facilities are located in Arendal and Upplandsbro.
 The cold storage building in Arendal comes with an BREEAM Outstanding certification.